Last Updated on March 10, 2021 by Julia Wilson

 Since the Frances Simpson era, great improvements have taken place in the Blue Persian cat.
 His coat is now a more pleasing colour, and the contours of the face and nose have altered.
 The first Blue Persians were rather dark and slatey in colour, but today’s cats are really blue, varying in depth according to the breeding.

 The long nose, so noticeable on these cats in the old cat books, is a bad feature, for the nose should be short and broad and the cheeks full.
 The peke-like face, so much fancied in the U.S.A., is not quite right according to our standards, though there are some breeders that applaud it, not fully understanding that the peke-like face is an uncomfortable set-up for cats, sometimes causing running nose and eyes.

 Glancing through old advertisements of stud cats, it would seem that in the early twenties the snub-nosed Blue Persian and the light-coated one had begun to make a hit.

 What can be deciphered, the snub-nose became popular in the 1920s, and in the 1940s the Peke-faced red Persians appeared in one line of cats, but that particular variety was abandoned 50 years later due to health and welfare concerns.

 Breed standards basically come down to interpretation, what is a snub nose?
-The British shorthair and Scottish Fold have a snub (short) nose compared to that of the Siamese or Bengal, but British and Scottish noses are nowhere as extreme as the Persian.
-If cat with a particularly short snub-nose does well on the show bench, his or her lines will be in demand, and the look can gradually become more extreme due to selective breeding for that perfect ‘typey’ snub nose.
-It is a shift which can take generations until you have a look which is completely separate to how its ancestors looked just 100 years ago.
+The British Shorthair and Scottish Fold have a snub (short) nose compared to that of the Siamese or Bengal, but British and Scottish noses are nowhere as extreme as the Persian.
+If a cat with a particularly short snub-nose does well on the show bench, his or her lines will be in demand, and the look can gradually become more extreme due to selective breeding for that perfect ‘typey’ snub nose.
+It is a shift that can take generations until you have a look that is completely separate from how its ancestors looked just 100 years ago.